christian98b/runpodXunsloth/readme.md

-This is an unofficial image that uses the given RunPod image and preinstalls Unsloth.
+This is an unofficial image that uses the jupyterhub RunPod image with cuda12.4 and pytorch 2.4 and preinstalls unsloth.

 Runpod template:
 https://runpod.io/console/deploy?template=za4ivljvyt&ref=2rmge3zj